geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/coding-standards.md

 }
 ```

-The reason for this is to avoid: (a) investing time into writing code that we might abandon later once we decide on a standardized approach to screen-dependent layout, and (b) an inconsistent UI that is sometimes adaptive and sometimes not.
+The reason for this is to avoid: (a) investing time into writing code that we might abandon later once we decide on a comprehensive approach to screen-dependent layout, and (b) an inconsistent UI that is sometimes adaptive and sometimes not.

+For more information on this issue, see:
+* [Creating responsive and adaptive apps](https://docs.flutter.dev/ui/layout/responsive/adaptive-responsive) provides an overview of the issue.
+* [Flutter Folio walkthrough](https://www.youtube.com/watch?v=yytBENOnF0w) illustrates how a single app can provide different behaviors to support the strengths of different platforms.
+* [Search pub.dev for "responsive"]https://pub.dev/packages?q=responsive) to see the many packages available to support responsive design.

 ## Use named routes